RAILFAN GUIDES of the U.S.

 The Light Rail Vehicles (LRV's)

 They have 9 LRV's made by Siemens, and are model S70.
-Like every other system, the cars are bi-directional, have three trucks, and are fully low-floor cars.
+Like many other systems, the cars are bi-directional, have three trucks, and are fully low-floor cars.
 The cars have an operational speed of 55MPH, and a maximum speed of 66MPH.

 The LRV's can seat 68 people, with a total capacity of between 160 to 180 people.
 There are 4 handicapped seats, and 4 bike racks.
 The cars have a total of 8 doors, four on each side.

-The cars run off of 750VDC, which is common is pretty much a world-wide standard in today's light rail systems.
+The cars run off of 750VDC, which is pretty much a world-wide standard in today's light rail systems.

 The cars are manually operated, controlling the speed, braking, and audible warning systems.
 Announcements are done automatically.
 The cars have a total of 10 cameras inside and out.